juankipedia/juankipedia.github.io/resume.md

 ***Microsoft Virtual Academy***: “C++: A General Purpose Language and library Jump Start.”
 Feb.
 2016, “C# Fundamentals for Absolute Beginners.”
 Feb 2017.

 ***Platzi***: “Curso Básico de C#.”
 Feb 2017, “Curso de Programación Básica.”
 Dec 2016, “Curso de Animación y Arte de Videojuegos.”
 Jan 2017, “Curso de Creación de Videojuegos.”
 Jan.
 2017, “Curso de Marketing y Negocios para Videojuegos.”
 Jan.
 2017, “Carrera de Videojuegos.”
 January 2017.

+## Personal Projects
+### GitHub
+#### DotandBox:
+“Dot and Box” video game with an AI that works against user.
+Written on C++ with QT.
+#### translater:
+Translator from Markdown to JSON written on Scala.
+#### simulators:
+Different simulators of cool stuffs such as:
+##### simulators/operative_system
+An small kernel for the intel 8085 microprocessor written on assembly.
+##### simulators/ODE/2ndOrderLinearSystems
+Simulations of 2nd order systems made with different languages and techniques.
+#### machine-learning-lab
+This is a project created on my path of learning machine learning.
+There we can find some different exercises of machine learning.
+#### CompetitiveProgramming
+Project to store all the solutions for problems i have solve, also there is a library with useful codes/functions for Competitive Programming.
+#### scala-exercises
+Some exercises written in my way of learning Scala.
+#### GameOfDrones
+simple frond end application, this app is about the game rock, paper and scissors.
+Written on Java Script using ReactJs
+#### GameOfDrones-BackEnd
+BackEnd application for the game GameOfDrones using Nodejs and RedisDB.
+#### scheduler
+C++ app used to keep track of hours worked within a month.
+#### UlaTeaching
+Sample codes, exercises and more used to teach on "La Universidad de Los Andes"

 ### Download as Pdf:
 [click here](https://github.com/juankipedia/juankipedia.github.io/raw/master/resume.pdf)